 All children have a key person.
 It is the role of the key person to liaise closely with the child’s parents.
 It is also the role of the key worker to help parents to develop ways in which they can support their child’s learning at home.
-Children have an on-line Learning Journey in which all their achievements are recorded.
+Children have an on-line Learning Journey in which all their achievements and ‘Wow!’ moments are recorded.
 We encourage parents to contribute to their child’s Learning Journey by logging on to Learning Book with their unique reference number, enabling them to become involved in the development and planning of activities for their child.

 We are a small setting and get to know our parents very well through chatting and sharing information on a daily basis.
-We share their child’s achievements and support further development at home with weekly letters.
+We celebrate their child’s achievements and support further development at home with weekly letters.
 We have a Golden Bear that goes home with a child from each room.
 The bears are given to reinforce positive behaviour and we invite parents to write in their diary to let us know what they have been up to when they visit a child’s home.

 Parents are able to speak to their child’s key worker or the manager/deputy manager at any time if they would like further information or advice about supporting learning at home.
 Children express their preferences on a daily basis and this is taken into account by the child’s key worker and included in their individual planning.